pret/pokeemerald/INSTALL.md

 ```

 ### Choosing where to store pokeemerald (macOS)
 At this point, you can choose a folder to store pokeemerald into.
 If so, you'll have to change the **current working directory** every time you open the Terminal.
-If you're okay with storing pokeemerald in the user profile folder, then proceed to [Installation](#installation).
+If you're okay with storing pokeemerald in the user folder, then proceed to [Installation](#installation).

 For example, if you want to store pokeemerald (and agbcc) in **~/Desktop/decomps**, enter this command:
 ```bash